govorov-top/govorov-top/README.md

 A little bit about myself: 😊

-✅ My name is Roma, I am 27 years old.
+✅ My name is Roma, I am 27 years old
 ✅ In my free time I like to travel and explore new places ✈️ ✅ I love summer, sea/ocean, night walks, bars, swimming and dinners on verandahs 😂 ✅ Can't do without sports: soccer, basketball, morning runs (5 km), home training 💪